 Interbrand’s brand valuation methodology seeks to determine, in customer and financial terms, the contribution of the brand to the company’s business results.
 There are three key components in the methodology for the valuations: analyses of the financial performance of the branded products or services, of the role the brand plays in the purchase decision, and of the competitive strength of the brand.

-Brands in the top five include Apple (number one for the ninth consecutive year!), Amazon, Microsoft, Google, and Samsung.
-Tech leads the top 10 brands and the top three account for nearly a third of the total value.
+Brands in the top five in 2022 include Apple (number one for the 10th consecutive year), Microsoft (moving up a spot to number 2), Amazon, Google, and Samsung.
+Indeed, the top 10 brands have a cumulative brand value greater than the combined value of the 90 brands.

 How many did you correctly guess?